 8. Open up and tell stories

-Teen years are pretty weird.
-We kind of lock our parents out and reconnect several years down the road.
+Sometime we can kind of lock our parents out and reconnect several years down the road.
 Put some effort into bringing mum back in to your life.
 Share some goss, complain about your classes, or tell her what your aspirations are.

 9. Tell her you love her!

 You probably didn’t need to read this on a list to remember to do it on Mother’s Day, but telling mum you love her, that she’s a good mum, and you appreciate everything she does is sometimes all that is needed.

 Do you know where your family comes from?
 If not, ask your mum!
 Consider cooking some food that her grandma used to make or making food that represents your family heritage.
 Grab the laptop and your mum and settle in looking up old traditions and see if any are still present in your family.
 Get out the family photo albums and celebrate everything that has made you and your mum who you are.